OCA/OpenUpgrade/etl/specs/prototype/README.txt

  * Review by third-party

 2. Development (Deadline: 29/01) - assigned to trainee
- * Implement all objects/menus/views in Open ERP
  * Improve the current prototype, integrating the above notes

 3. Development of the Open ERP interface (Deadline: 22/02)
+ * Implement all objects/menus/views in Open ERP
+ * etl addons: Once all views are designed, implement the logic, using etl module (assigned to trainee)
  * eTiny: generalisation of the workflow editor to create a new type of view (assigned to noz, sana or ame)
- * etl addons: Integrate prototype logic on Open ERP objects (assigned to trainee)

 4. Develop real use cases (Deadline: 15/03)
      (assigned to trainee)